IObundle/iob-soc/README.md

 ### Set up the remote ASIC toolchain server

-In `hardware/asic/Makefile`, the variable for the server logical name, ASIC\_SERVER, is set to CADENCE\_SERVER, and the variable for the user name ASIC\_USER is set to CADENCE\_USER.
+For example, in `hardware/asic/umc130/Makefile`, the variable for the server logical name, ASIC\_SERVER, is set to CADENCE\_SERVER, and the variable for the user name ASIC\_USER is set to CADENCE\_USER.
 Hence, you need to set the latter variables as in the following example:

 ```
 export CADENCE_SERVER=<hostname.domain>